h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/socket/SocketListener.rst

 .. java:type:: @Component public class SocketListener extends Thread

    The listener interface for receiving socket events.
-The class that is interested in processing a socket event implements this interface, and the object created with that class is registered with a component using the component's <code>addSocketListener<code> method.
+The class that is interested in processing a socket event implements this interface, and the object created with that class is registered with a component using the component's addSocketListener method.
 When the socket event occurs, that object's appropriate method is invoked.

    :author: Jorge López Fernández (lopez.fernandez.jorge@gmail.com)